EMIT-leadership-development/emit/_programs/youth-leaders.md

   generation of effective leaders.
 status: developing
 entrance: >-
-  Applicants must be recognized as leaders in their respective schools and preferably serve on the student leadership.
+  Applicants should be acknowledged as leaders within their schools and ideally hold positions within student leadership.
 delivery: >-
-  Courses will be presented face-to-face through a facilitation process in a small group format.
+  The courses will be delivered in person through a facilitation process in a small group setting.
 duration: >-
-  This course is still in the development phase.
-Therefore, the number of subjects and duration are not yet finalized.
+  This course comprises 30 one-hour lessons and is designed to align with the school calendar year.
 assessment: >-
-  Assessment of learning is incorporated within the course material and therefore is done regularly and throughout the program.
+  Assessment of learning is integrated into the course material and is conducted consistently throughout the program.
 certification: >-
-  The curriculum wil be designed to address wholistic leadership development to ensure community impact and transformation.
-It is therefore not an academic qualification.
-A “Certificate of Completion” is issued at the completion of the program.
+  The curriculum focuses on holistic leadership development to enhance leadership effectiveness, with a primary goal of fostering personal and community transformation.
+As such, it is not solely an academic qualification.
+Upon successfully completing the program, participants will receive a "Certificate of Completion."
 graduation: >-
   Students graduate after they have attended all classes, trained 10 other leaders and paid their tuition in full.
 Graduations take place at each local venue.
 description_markdown: >-
-  Africa has the largest youth population in the world with 60% of its population under 25.
-Unfortunately, decades of poor examples have given youth a skewed picture of what leadership is supposed to be.
-Due to the prevailing mindset among today's youth, leadership is often associated with misuse of authority, bribery, and corruption.
-This program aims to rectify this negative perception of leadership.
-By presenting a compelling and inspiring depiction of leadership, we provide students with a set of values that they can readily embrace and incorporate into their own lives.
+  Africa boasts the largest youth population globally, with a staggering 60% of its inhabitants under the age of 25.
+Regrettably, past generations have set a poor precedent, leading the youth to develop a distorted view of what true leadership entails.
+Presently, many young individuals associate leadership with abuse of power, bribery, and corruption.
+Our program seeks to challenge and correct this negative perception of leadership.
+Through offering a compelling and inspiring portrayal of effective leadership, we aim to instill in students a set of values that they can adopt and integrate into their own lives.

-  This program is developed specifically for final-year high school learners who were chosen as leaders (prefects) and addresses the lack of youth leadership training.
-This training highlights the much-needed soft skills that Gen-Z leaders need and strengthens other skills that will prepare them for their future.
-The curriculum includes 30 one-hour topics that empower these leaders to apply foundational leadership knowledge, skills, and abilities.
-Small group facilitation is used in this training, which is both simple and highly effective.
-Small groups facilitate two-way communication within an empowering environment.
-Instead of being taught, values are explored.
+  This program is designed for senior high school students who have been selected as leaders (prefects) and aims to fill the gap in youth leadership training.
+The training focuses on essential soft skills that are crucial for Gen-Z leaders, while also enhancing other skills necessary for their future success.
+The curriculum consists of 30 one-hour sessions that empower these leaders to apply fundamental leadership knowledge, skills, and abilities.
+The training utilizes small group facilitation, which is both straightforward and highly impactful.
+Small groups foster open communication in an empowering setting, allowing values to be explored rather than simply taught.
+This approach encourages active participation and collaboration among the leaders, enhancing their overall learning experience.
 curricula:
   - title: Title of the curricula
     objective: Lacus!
 Veritatis mus aliquip atque molestie!
 Justo class tempora, posuere.